Tokymaker – microcomputer

 With this button we can turn the Tokymaker ON or OFF.

-The Tokymaker has 3 analog inputs.
-These pins can read the signal from an analog sensor like a rotation sensor and convert it into a value from 0 until 100 that can be read by the microprocessor.
+The Tokymaker has a set of analog inputs.
+These pins can read the signal from an analog sensor like a rotation sensor and convert it into a value that can be read by the Tokymaker.

 5.Button A and B